CHRS Knowledge Base

 SEQNUM represents the adjustment run, with multiple entries possible within a single run, while LINE_NBR identifies each accounting line within that run (e.g., one run may have SEQNUM = 1 with LINE_NBRs 1–24).

-Expand or collapse content Can an adjustment be made for multiple charge periods at once?
+Can an adjustment be made for multiple charge periods at once?

 Yes, a new process was created to expense adjustments for multiple charge periods with one action.